jdwije/LEWT/README.md

 Conceptually, there are 3 different kinds of extensions: **Extractors, Processors, and Renderers**, however for now they all inherit from the same **LEWT::Extension** base class.
 This class provides some convenience methods for the extensions as well as a means for them to register themselves within LEWT.

-It's pretty easy to create you own extension all you need to do is create a folder in your extensions directory with a **.rb** file in it with the same name as the parent directory.
-This directory will house all your extension code, the naming convention is used for initialization.
-Alternatively you can create a Ruby Gem and have it loaded at run time by specified it in your settings.yml config file.
-See the [Authoring LEWT Extensions](https://github.com/jdwije/LEWT/wiki/3-Creating-Extensions-for-LEWT) for more information.
+It's pretty easy to get started creating your own extension for LEWT, see the [Authoring LEWT Extensions](https://github.com/jdwije/LEWT/wiki/3-Creating-Extensions-for-LEWT) for more information.

 ## Config